 LOST WORLDS jackets are technically reproductions but more accurately offspring of The Great Tradition.
 Not dry, academic fossil recreations of interest to but a few.
 Instead, rediscoveries, excavated Troys of exciting, vibrant 100% American individualistic designs matchless in art, spirit and beauty, wholly unrelated to what's out there masquerading as quality behind hyped fashion labels and invented designers, some of whom are even given wives and families for image (like, in another sickening context, the late, unlamented Chairman, many say Chairwoman, Arafat).

 American marketing preaches sameness and uniformity as desirable -- the opposite of the LOST WORLDS philosophy.
 If everyone's the same, unoriginal, everyone wants the same crap.
 The imagination-killing myth of "equality."
 Who ever wanted to grow up to be a Xerox when he was a little kid?
 Now, most.
 Equal is the most insidiously totalitarian word there is, substituting quantity for quality.
 It's so much easier to oppress and slaughter people if just numbers ("You're one of THEM, not one of US."
-Hi, visit wonderful, neighborly Rwanda!).
+Hi, visit wonderful, neighborly Rwanda, drop in on friendly Raqqa!").
 True quality is unique, incalculable.
 People of quality are unequal -- single gems incapable of duplication.
 They indicate the richness, variety, not sameness.

 Our products aren't "the same things."
 They're not for those who value quantity over quality.
 They arise from the heart, not calculator.
 They provoke reaction.
 They inspire devotion.
 They link to important moments.
 They widen one's boundaries of self, experience and knowledge.